 So, if it's not the replacement, will SD WAN lead to the demise of MPLS?
-We expect it will cause a decline, but not the demise - at least, not for a considerable time.
-Let's examine the drivers that might cause SD WAN to kill MPLS.
+We expect it will cause a decline, but not the demise; at least, not for a considerable time.
+Let's examine the drivers that might cause SD WAN to impact MPLS.

 WAN cost and performance

-If you're running everything from the cloud you might care less about MPLS performance, whereas if you're running a latency-sensitive application over highly-utilised circuits, you might be concerned about packet loss and latency.
+If you're running everything from the cloud you might not care very much about having MPLS performance.
+However, if you're running a real-time or latency-sensitive application over highly-utilised circuits, you might be concerned about packet loss and latency.
 You might, therefore, be concerned that the internet is not good enough.

-Likewise, if you're an international business with hundreds of sites outside the UK then you would certainly find opportunities to save money by moving traffic from MPLS to locally sourced internet.
-However, if many of your sites are in the UK then that assumption breaks down: MPLS circuits are not far more expensive than the internet in the UK!
-In some cases we've seen them to be cheaper!
+Similarly, if you're an international business with hundreds of branch offices outside the UK then you would certainly find opportunities to save money by moving traffic from MPLS to locally sourced internet.
+However, if many of your sites are in the UK then that benefit breaks down.
+MPLS circuits are not far more expensive than the internet in the UK.
+In some cases, we've seen them to be cheaper!

 Download our free guide for SD WAN to help guide you through the myths and jargon you may come across along your journey to implementing your own solution.